rtlopez/esp-fc/docs/connections.md

  '$' free
  '-' not available
 ```
-GPIO `0, 2, 12, 15` recommended as output because of boot process impact
+GPIO `0, 2, 5, 12, 15` recommended as output because of boot process impact
 GPIO `34-39` are input-only by chip
+GPIO `6-11` are reserved for integrated flash
+GPIO `20,24,28,29,30,31` does not exist

 - GPIO0 - Low/GND	ROM serial bootloader for esptool.py, High/VCC	Normal execution mode
 - GPIO2 - GPIO2 must also be either left unconnected/floating, or driven Low, in order to enter the serial bootloader.
 In normal boot mode (GPIO0 high), GPIO2 is ignored.